sergey-shandar/public/notes/dweb/workshop1.md

   fbdac13e8fc909dd479d622128d7889e38943d7125b9e6a77a732f1feefcbe3c
 ```

-Note, we don't add any meta information to the data blocks.
+Note that we don't add any metadata, such as file type, to the data blocks!

 ## 2. DISOT